khattakdev/minimalcommit/README.md

 > _A minimalist approach toward `git commit` to keep commits simple._

-## What is Minimal Commit?
+## What is Minimal Commit??

 Minimal commit is a Node.js based CLI (command line interface) tool that helps you and your team mates to stay consistent with the `git commit` messages.
 To commit files using **Minimal Commit**, you have a list of options to choose from, this list consist type of work you did.
 This makes things simple and less confusing by choosing an option from a list.

 The list of options is limited to only **nine types**.
 This is done on purpose to keep the list as short as possible to avoid confusion.
 The more options you have, the more confusing it will be.

 ## Types
-Following are the nine types of commits.
+Following are the nine types of commits.ss
 - `✨ feat` to be used for a new feature
 - `🐛 fix` to be used for bug fixes
 - `💥 break` to be used for breaking changes